More About Atlas Orthogonal Chiropractic

-Watch the entire video (8:55) or read a description and play segments of the video below.
+Watch the entire video (8:55) or read a transcript and play segments of the video.

 Many of these problems can be associated with the imbalance of the spinal column.
 The spinal column is a tunnel of interlocking bones called vertebrae that protect the spinal cord.
 The spinal cord is an extension of the brain, together known as the central nervous system.
 There are spaces between each vertebra allowing nerves, which are extensions of the spinal cord, to supply and connect every part of the human body.
 Therefore, it is the nervous system that regulates and affects all body functions.